"A",

-| Earth Station: The ground-based portion of a satellite communications system is called an earth station or a ground station.
-The station consists of an antenna and receiver (or transceiver) that are in communication with a satellite in geosynchronous orbit. |
+Earth Station: The ground-based portion of a satellite communications system, also called a ground station.
+The station consists of an antenna and receiver (or transceiver) that are in communication with a satellite in geosynchronous orbit.

 Efficiency: The ratio of power output to power input.

-Effective height: The height of the center of radiation of an antenna above the effective ground level.
+Effective Antenna Height: [Effective Height] The height of the center of radiation of an antenna above the effective ground level.
 In low-frequency applications involving loaded or non-loaded vertical antennas, the moment of the current distribution in the vertical section divided by the input current.
 Note: For an antenna with symmetrical current distribution, the center of radiation is the center of distribution.
 For an antenna with asymmetrical current distribution, the center of radiation is the center of current moments when viewed from points near the direction of maximum radiation.

-Effective monopole radiated power (e.m.r.p.): The product of the power supplied to the antenna and its gain relative to a short vertical antenna in a given direction.
+Effective Monopole Radiated Power: [e.m.r.p.]
+The product of the power supplied to the antenna and its gain relative to a short vertical antenna in a given direction.

-Effective Radiated Power (ERP): The antenna power times the antenna power gain squared.
+Effective Radiated Power: [ERP] The antenna power times the antenna power gain squared.

 Effective Radiated Power